tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 * Scroll down to the section headed **Code**, which shows **Source Code**, **Working Directory**, and other information.

-### Make your py4web folder both the source code and working directory
+### Make your py4web folder both the source code and working directory by replacung mysite

 * Click the URL next to **Source Code**.
 It is made editable.
-Make sure the end contains your URL followed by `/py4web`.
+Make sure the end contains your URL followed by `/py4web` intead of `/mysite`.
 Replace `your_username` in the following example with your PythonAnywhere username:

 ```
+# 1. Replace your_username with your own PythonAnywhere username
+# 2. Replace mysite with py4web
 /home/your_username/py4web
 ```